ukhan57/fragments/README.md

 Some interesting things learned were regarding the setup for [Lint](https://github.com/humphd/cloud-computing-for-programmers-winter-2024/blob/main/labs/lab-01/README.md#eslint-setup) and [Prettier](https://github.com/humphd/cloud-computing-for-programmers-winter-2024/blob/main/labs/lab-01/README.md#prettier-setup).
 This is something that I was not able to configure before in my projects.
 Also learning about the [App Setup](https://github.com/humphd/cloud-computing-for-programmers-winter-2024/blob/main/labs/lab-01/README.md#express-app-setup) was interesting as well because of using structured logging which is a new conept for me.

 // More updates coming to this doc
+To authenticate into the EC2 instance server using putty loagin as:- ec2-user

+To run the server as dev - npm run dev
+To test the unit test files - npm test
+To run a test for debugging - npm run test:watch (filename) To run debug - npm run debug